nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Since NVDA 2017.3, suggestion announcement (not the count) is part of the screen reader.

+#### Announcing notifications

+Windows 10 Fall Creators Update introduces a new event to let apps send text to be announced by UIA clients such as NVDA.
+One of the jobs of Windows 10 Objects is to catch this and announce notifications.

+Because NVDA does not support the new notification event natively, a trick is included with the add-on to allow NVDA to detect and handle notifications.
+This is done by extending UIA support subsystem through an internal module that takes over the NVDA's own routines.
+Among other things, this extended subsystem includes definitions for UIA notification event handler, and this subsystem takes over if NVDA 2018.1 or later is running on Windows 10 Fall Creators Update.

+The notification event handler takes five keyword arguments:

+* Sender: the UIA element that raised the event.
+* Notification kind: the kind of notification.
+* Notification processing: how NVDA shold process incoming notification.
+* Display string: notification text.
+* Activity ID: the unique identifier for the notification.

+As of March 2018, NVDA announces notifications for all apps except one or two apps where this would cause issues.

 #### Tracking UIA events for controls

 The Windows 10 Objects global plugin also has ability to track UIA events for controls and log info  about them, executed via `uiaDebugLogging` function that takes an object and the event name.
 This function records the following if NVDA is started with debug logging enabled: